Duty Not to Disclose Confidential Information Sample Clauses

 Duty Not to Disclose Confidential Information.
 The Officer acknowledges that his relationship with Illini is one of high trust and confidence, and that he has access to Confidential Information, as hereinafter defined, of Illini and Bank.
 The Officer shall not directly or indirectly, communicate, deliver, exhibit or provide Confidential Information to any person, firm, partnership, corporation, organization or entity, except as required in the normal course of the Officer’s duties.
 The duties contained in this paragraph shall be binding upon the Officer during the time that he is employed under this Agreement and following the termination of such employment.
 Such duties will not apply to any such Confidential Information that is or becomes in the public domain through no action on the part of the Officer, is generally disclosed to third parities by Illini without restriction on such third parties, or is approved for release by written authorization of the Board of Directors of Illini.
 The term “Confidential

 Duty Not to Disclose Confidential Information.
-The Officer acknowledges that his relationship with Illini is one of high trust and confidence, and that he has access to Confidential Information, as hereinafter defined, of Illini.
+The Officer acknowledges that his relationship with Illini is one of high trust and confidence, and that the Officer has access to Confidential Information (as hereinafter defined) of Illini.
 The Officer shall not directly or indirectly, communicate, deliver, exhibit or provide Confidential Information to any person, firm, partnership, corporation, organization or entity, except as required in the normal course of the Officer’s duties.
-The duties contained in this paragraph shall be binding upon the Officer during the time that he is employed under this Agreement and following the termination of such employment.
-Such duties will not apply to any such Confidential Information that is or becomes in the public domain through no action on the part of the Officer, is generally disclosed to third parities by Illini without restriction on such third parties, or is approved for release by written authorization of the Board of Directors of Illini or subsidiary thereof.
-The term “Confidential Information” shall mean any and all confidential, proprietary, or secret information relating to the Illini’s business and the business of any subsidiary thereof or related companies, services, customers, business operations, or activities and any and all trade secrets, products, methods of conducting business, information, skills, knowledge, ideas, know-how or devices used in, developed by, or pertaining to Illini’s business and the business of any subsidiary thereof or related companies, and not generally known, in whole or in part, in any trade or industry in which Illini or any subsidiary or related company is engaged.
+The duties contained in this paragraph shall be binding upon the Officer during the time that the Officer is employed under this Agreement and following the termination of such employment.
+Such duties will not apply to any such Confidential Information that is or becomes in the public domain through no action on the part of the Officer, is generally disclosed to third parities by Illini without restriction on such third parties, or is approved for release by written authorization of the Board of Directors of Illini.
+The term “Confidential Information” shall mean any and all confidential, proprietary, or secret information relating to Illini’s business, services, customers, business operations, or activities and any and all trade secrets, products, methods of conducting business, information, skills, knowledge, ideas, know-how or devices use in, developed by, or pertaining to Illini’s business and not generally known, in whole or in part, in any trade or industry in which Illini is engaged.
+The terms, definitions, and provision of the Illinois Trade Secrets Act, 765 ILCS 1065/1 through 1065/9 are incorporated herein by reference and made a part hereof.

 Duty Not to Disclose Confidential Information.
 Executive agrees to hold all Confidential Information in strict confidence and trust for the sole benefit of GSM, and he will not disclose, use, copy, publish, summarize or remove any Confidential Information from GSM’s premises, except as specifically authorized in writing by GSM or in connection with the course of Executive’s employment, except that it will not be a violation of this Agreement if, in enforcement of Executive’s rights under this Agreement or another arrangement between Executive and GSM or any of its Affiliates, Executive makes use of information reasonably necessary for such enforcement.